 Pskov is an ancient Russian city, famous for its kremlin (fortress) and the Trinity Cathedral.
 The city’s rich history is reflected in its architecture and numerous churches and monasteries.

-Travel Time: Pskov is approximately 2.5 hours by car from Narva, depending on border crossing procedures.
+Travel Time: About 2.5 hours by car (border crossing time may vary)

-Travel Tip: Again, ensure you have a valid visa for Russia and explore the Pskov Kremlin for its historical significance.
+Travel Tip: Ensure you have a valid visa for Russia and explore the Pskov Kremlin for its historical significance.

 7. Sillamäe, Estonia